Skip to content

 What is the difference between IPAF certification and TÜV SCC?

-IPAF (International Powered Access Federation) certification applies specifically to the operation of Mobile Elevating Work Platforms (MEWP) — it is a professional qualification for the safe operation of a specific category of equipment.
-TÜV SCC (Safety Certificate Contractors) is a systemic certification focused on the overall safety culture of the organisation — it evaluates not only the individual worker’s knowledge but also the company’s internal processes.
-Both are important, but they address different levels of safety management.
+IPAF (International Powered Access Federation) is a professional qualification for the safe operation of Mobile Elevating Work Platforms (MEWP).
+TÜV SCC (Safety Certificate Contractors) is a systemic certification — it examines the overall safety culture, company processes as well as worker knowledge.
+Both matter, but they address different levels of safety.

 As a customer, do I need to check whether installer certifications are valid?